 A Bill to require that claims by employees alleging sexual impropriety be limited to cases where the alleged misconduct is contrary to the criminal law and has been reported to the police.

-This bill would restrict workplace claims about sexual impropriety to cases where the conduct is illegal under criminal law and has been reported to the police.
-If the alleged misconduct does not meet these criteria, the claim would be out of scope.
-It is currently being debated at its Second Reading in the House of Commons and was introduced by Sir Christopher Chope.
+This bill would restrict employee claims of sexual impropriety to cases where the misconduct is illegal and has been reported to the police.
+In effect, it narrows the types of workplace complaints that can be raised unless there is a criminal element and police involvement.
+The bill is currently being debated in the House of Commons and is sponsored by Sir Christopher Chope.

 Generated 21 February 2026